trailofbits/deepstate/docs/test_harness.md

   predicates, so it may be quite costly.
 * Predicates with side effects are likely to be evaluated multiple times (the generating expression is only evaluated once, however).
+* Of course all this only works for essentially integral types, where increment and decrement work as expected!
 * The distribution is highly non-uniform.

 For the last point, consider code like: